-Although it has not yet been proven, some experts suggest that the shape of French bulldog jaws and the arrangement of their lips could also be contributing to their drooling.
+Although it has not yet been proven, some experts suggest that the shape of French bulldog jaws and their lips’ arrangement could also contribute to their drooling.
 French bulldog underbite is natural and inevitable due to the nature of their skull.

 The prognathism in the jaw (the lower jaw coming in front of the upper jaw) combined with their thick lips that tend to drop downwards are believed to contribute to drooling in French bulldogs.

 If you own a French bulldog, you probably know this breed suffers from breathing problems.
 Frenchies suffer from the syndrome known as brachycephalic, which causes their nasal passages to be super thin.
 This makes it difficult for French bulldogs to breathe.
 Their breathing problem combined with underbite condition usually makes them drool excessively while sleeping.

 When to take my dog to the vet over drooling

-If your dog is drooling mostly during mealtime or when sleeping, then that should not worry you.
+If your dog is drooling mostly during mealtime or sleeping, that should not worry you.
 However, if the smell of food does not trigger the drooling, that should concern you.
 You should take your Frenchie to the vet over drooling if excessive drooling arises suddenly and it is severe.
 This could be a sign that your Frenchie consumed a poisonous substance.

-You should also take your Frenchie to the vet if the drooling is making him uncomfortable and sluggish.
-Additionally, suppose the drooling is accompanied by other symptoms such as loss of appetite, excessive sweating, vomiting, shaking, among many others.
+You should also take your Frenchie to the vet if the drooling makes him uncomfortable and sluggish.
+Additionally, suppose the drooling is accompanied by other symptoms such as loss of appetite, excessive sweating, vomiting, and shaking, among many others.

 In that case, you should take him to the vet immediately because it could be an indication that your dog is suffering from other serious health conditions.

-Just like other dog breeds, French bulldogs also drool, especially during mealtime.
+Like other dog breeds, French bulldogs also drool, especially during mealtime.
 They also drool a lot while seeping due to the nature of the jaws.
-If your Frenchies drools because of these two scenarios, you should not worry because you can do nothing about it.
+If your Frenchies drool because of these two scenarios, you should not worry because you can do nothing about it.